r4iden-IITR/CSES-solutions/README.md

 # CSES-solutions
-The solutions to the CSES problem set written by a beginner in c++
+The solutions to the CSES problem set written by a beginner.
+All the solutions are in C++ with comments explaining the approach.